mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

 ### How to fix memory leaks

-To obtain more information about where the memory leak may have occured you can type the command:
+To obtain more information about where the memory leak may have occurred you can type the command:

 ```
     $ valgrind --tool=memcheck --leak-check=full ./a.out